NASA-Protocol-Exploits/pyion-scripts/index.md

 # :snake:  PyION Scripts
-PyION has proven to be a valuable tool in sending and receiving data across BP, LTP and CFDP inside the ION-DTN environment, as well as a limited and still experimental set of administrative functions to modify the ION configuration during runtime.
 This repository has been dedicated to PyION scripts made for the ION-DTN enviroment.

-Please feel free to contribute anything you work on over the trimester!. :point_down:
+Please feel free to contribute anything you work on over the trimester, and it will be included in the distributed image the following trimester!. :point_down:

 ## PyION Guides
-- **PyION Scripts
+- **PyION Scripts**
   - [Example Scripts](examples/index.md)
   - [Contributed Scripts](contributions/index.md)
 - **PyION Guides**